Automata Linear Dynamic Logic on Finite Traces: Introducing ALDL Introducing ALDLf

 A trace $\pi$ is in the language of an ALDL$_f$ formula $\varphi$, denoted $\pi \models \varphi$, if $\pi,0 \models \varphi$.
 If $\zeta$ is a propositional ALDL$_f$ formula, the notation $\pi_i \models \zeta$ may be used as a synonym for $\pi,i \models \zeta$, in order to emphasize the fact that the truth value of $\zeta$ at $i$ depends only on the contents of $\pi_i$.
 An ALDL$_f$ formula $\varphi$ is in \textit{negation normal form} if all instances of the negation operator ($\neg$) that occur in $\varphi$, including those that occur in tests that are included in a path automaton's alphabet, are applied to atomic propositions.
 An ALDL$_f$ formula can be converted to negation normal form by replacing all instances of abbreviations with their definitions, converting all instances of $\neg\bbox{U}\varphi$ to $\dbox{U}\neg\varphi$ and all instances of $\neg\dbox{U}\varphi$ to $\bbox{U}\neg\varphi$, applying DeMorgan's rules to make all negations appear as inwardly nested as possible, and then eliminating all double negations.
+If $\varphi$ is a formula, then nnf($\varphi$) is the result of performing this procedure on $\varphi$.